LQRrrrr/lqrrrrr.github.io/research.md

     image:
       src: /assets/img/work/water.png
       alt: water
-    description: We used structural equations to construct the relationship between mediator, exposure, and outcome effect based on the causal diagram.
+    description: We used structural equations to construct the relationship between the mediator, exposure, and outcome effect based on the causal diagram.
 A three-step procedure was designed for conducting mediation analysis with integrated multiple GWAS using joint rerandomization and Rao-blackwellization to eliminate the <strong>measurement error bias</strong>, <strong>the winner's curse</strong>, <strong>the loser's curse</strong>, and <strong>the imperfect IV selection issue</strong>.
 See <a href="https://arxiv.org/abs/2312.10563"> preprint </a>, links to <a href="https://github.com/LQRrrrr/MAGIC"> code </a> and <a href="https://github.com/LQRrrrr/MR.Rerand"> package </a>.

   - title: On the Theoretical Investigation of Mediation Analysis with Mendelian Randomization and Summary Data
     image: